Eyasushewangizaw/ELT/README.md

   A) Google Cloud Storage (GCS) : I stored the raw CSV file in GCS Bucket, which served as the landing zone for external data uploads.

-  B) Compute Engine (VM) + Apache Airflow : I set up a Compute Engine virtual machine and installed Python and Apache Airflow to orchestrate the pipeline.
+  B) Compute Engine (VM) + Apache Airflow : I set up a Compute Engine virtual machine and installed Python, Apache Airflow and developed DAG file to orchestrate the pipeline.
   Airflow helps to process of extracting data from GCS, loading it into BigQuery, and performing transformations.

   C) BigQuery (Data Warehouse) : I used BigQuery as the data warehouse and structured it into three logical layers: